 - The User Charge was calculated based on a pre-determined total amount that was divided amongst members based on each member’s volume of complaint fees and where they closed in the process, for those members with more than one complaint in the previous year.

 - Complaint fees were charged based on the complaint fee schedule, for each complaint.
 They were invoiced when a complaint closed.

 Fees and charges

-The annual Member Levy has been replaced by a simplified annual registration fee.
-All financial firm members pay a $375.55 flat fee, while Authorised Credit Representative (ACR) members pay their $65.98 annual registration fee.
+The annual Member Levy was replaced by a simplified annual registration fee.
+All members pay a single annual registration fee.
+In FY22, this fee was $375.55 for financial firm members and $65.98 for Authorised Credit Representative (ACR) members.

-A renewed complaint fee schedule consolidates the fee structure to reduce complexities and encourage early resolution of complaints.
+A renewed complaint fee schedule consolidated the fee structure to reduce complexities and encourage early resolution of complaints.

 To see the fee structure, please login to the Member Portal (Secure Services)

 If a matter resolves while waiting allocation what fee is charged?

 Registration and referral not resolved – progress to case management and resolves in workflow.

 |Because no jurisdictional issues were considered and the matter was not resolved in the registration and referral period.|